 Injury victims should be aware that a number of defenses exist that can be used to refute a product liability claim.
 The other side may argue that the product was altered sometime after it was sold, that it was not being used as intended, or that it did not cause the victim’s injuries.
 Issues will also arise if the victim bought the item from a private party who is not in the business of selling that type of product.
 In these circumstances the victim may lose the right to invoke strict liability, or in some cases, the right to recover damages altogether.

-Find Out if You Have a Claim by Contacting Our Product Liability Attorneys Today
+Find Out If You Have a Claim by Contacting Our Product Liability Attorneys Today

 From household appliances to prescription drugs, there is no limit to the kinds of consumer goods that can contain a dangerous defect.
 Get in touch with Kenison Law Office for advice on your situation.